10 steps to train employees to work with AI: a detailed guide for business

 5. Some services send data to further train the model.

-6. One retailer spent 20 million rubles on an AI bot but could not launch it due to a lack of computing power.
+6. One retailer spent 20 million rubles on an AI bot but could not launch it because of insufficient computing power.

-8. Artificial intelligence transforms training from a formal process into a strategic asset.
-Companies that adopt AI training in time achieve growth in productivity, revenue, and customer loyalty.
+8. Artificial intelligence is turning training from a formal process into a strategic asset.
+Companies that implement AI training in time see higher productivity, revenue, and customer loyalty.

 9. Neglecting training risks not only losing your competitive advantage but also losing talented employees.